 Maple ties up with SMEs and large corporations to offer telehealth services to their employees.

 The second friend finally understood why a startup must identify the user group to earn more!

 Unlike the first two, the third friend had a complicated question.

-The answer is very simple.
-If a physician treats a patient using a telehealth app in the province – Ontario – where telehealth is covered by the health plan, the government pays a visit fee to the physician and not the patient.
+If a physician treats a patient using a telehealth app in the province – Ontario and B.C. – where telehealth is covered by the health plan, the government pays a visit fee to the physician.

-But to get the visit fee, the physician should claim the visit fee using the OHIP billing code.
+But to get the visit fee, the physician should claim the visit fee using the billing codes.
 Each fee code corresponds to a specific dollar amount.